rightjs/rightjs-docs/docs/en/docs/dom/element.md

     parents([String css_rule]) -> Array of elements

-Returns a list of the element's parent nodes, from down to top.
+Returns the list of parent nodes of the element (from bottom up).
 If a CSS rule was specified, the list will be filtered by that rule

     /*